ZaremaT/GenFit/README.md

 ## MVP Goals
 * On display home page:
-  -Navigation bar with search and profile
+  *  Navigation bar with search and profile
-  -Go to categories when icon is clicked.
-Categories for sale, new, clothes, shoes, accessories.
+  *  Go to categories when icon is clicked.
+  *  Categories for sale, new, clothes, shoes, accessories.
-  -Go to profile when clicked
+  *  Go to profile when clicked
-  - Search by type
+  *  Search by type

 * On Show page:
- -When clicked on particular product to show  its type, description, price, reviews, and the ability to leave a review and add to cart
+  * When clicked on particular product to show  its type, description, price, reviews, and the ability to leave a review.

-* On Profile page
+* On Profile page:
- - user name
+  * user name
- - picture git commit
+  * picture